 Yes mom, I have my mittens.

 The pleasure I soon outgrew, as happens to unfortunate young adults who must now learn to drive in the white stuff.
-If you were me (which I suspect you weren't unless you've manipulated the space/time continuum) you had to drive your father's Oldsmobile with a learner's permit in your hand while the former drill sergeant keeps his hand hovering between the steering wheel and the emergency brake.
-Suddenly snow is a thing to be cursed.
+If you were me (which I suspect you weren't unless you've manipulated the space/time continuum) you had to drive your father's Oldsmobile with a learner's permit in your hand while

 And of course, there's all that shoveling.
 Why, I remember one president's day when we received 17 inches of not-so-fluffy molecules.
 We got a snow day that day, the entirety of which was spent shoveling.
 And shoveling.
 And shoveling.
 I'd have rather been at work.
 This was, in fact, the last snow day I received and it was nothing like the romping gaiety I recall from youth.